Syndicate555/BlockChain-Visualizer/README.md

 # BlockChain-Visualizer
-A simple Javascript implementation of the functionality of a blockchain.
+A Simple Javascript implementation of the functionality of a blockchain.